eas-solutions/TestDebugScript/README.md

 - [Sample script to call your assembly](#sample-script-to-call-your-assembly)

 ## Roundup
-This is a demonstration of how to run LEEGOO BUILDER from Visual Studio to use it's debugger and to have the ability to set breakpoints to simplify script development.
+This is a demonstration of how to run LEEGOO BUILDER from Visual Studio (or Visual Studio Code) to use it's debugger and to have the ability to set breakpoints to simplify script development.

 ## Getting Started